Ronyonka/tizi/docs/workouts.md

 1. User taps the cloud-upload icon in the Workouts screen header
 2. `expo-document-picker` opens the native file picker — select a `.csv` file
 3. `expo-file-system` reads the file content as a string
-4. The CSV text is `POST`-ed to `/api/csv-upload` as `{ "csv": "..." }`
+4. The CSV text is automatically parsed line-by-line within the `handleCSVUpload` closure.
-5. The server parses the CSV, performs targeted Firestore lookups for each row to deduplicate, then commits all new records in a single `writeBatch`.
+5. Code conducts targeted Firestore lookups (e.g. `findExerciseByName`) to properly deduplicate the existing records.
-6. A summary Alert is shown: rows parsed / new routines / new exercises / new links
+6. A summary Alert is shown: rows parsed / new routines / new exercises / new links.
-7. The screen refreshes from Firestore
+7. Handled records instantly fire across the `onSnapshot` wire to rerender the list.

 ### Deduplication logic